MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 NetWeaver or BO sever platform to deploy the extensions for production purposes (local mode works out of the box)

-Google API Key that you can get from Google’s API Console (note that local mode works without a key) for Google geocoder (used by both components)
+Google API Key that you can get from Google’s API Console (please note that local mode works without a key).
+The key will be used for Google's geocoder (used by both components).
 Contents
 --------
-This section describes briefly how the Design Studio extensions mentioned below work and relevant property settings to get you up and running.
-Architecture and functionality of these SDK components are implemented in a very similar way to reduce maintenance efforts and continued development.
+This section briefly describes how the Design Studio extensions mentioned below work and the relevant property settings to get you up and running.
+The architecture and functionality of these SDK components are implemented in a very similar way to reduce maintenance efforts and continued development.
 Therefore all of the descriptions below will apply to both of the extensions.
 For differences in functionality, see section “How it works”.
 Properties
 ----------
 <b><i>DataBinding group<i><b>

 Specify the DataSource containing the data to be visualized with maps extension here.
-Please note that SAP specified a limit of 10.000 data cells to be transferred to SDK extensions (see SAP Design Studio Developer Guide on that matter).
+Please note that SAP has specified a limit of 10,000 data cells that can be transferred to SDK extensions (see SAP Design Studio Developer Guide on that matter).

 <b><i>Geo Database group<i><b>